wdoogz/log_ripper/README.md

-# log_ripper
+## log_ripper
-Program that scrapes logs for failures/errors/aborts etc and send the data to influxdb
+Program that scrapes logs for failures/errors/aborts etc and send the data to influxdb.